Forest Information

 The Ashley National Forest is located in the northeastern portion

 of Utah and is comprised of 1,287,909 acres.
-There are 68
+There are 67

-developed campgrounds of which 33 meet the selection criteria.
+developed campgrounds of which 31 meet the selection criteria.

 The Ashley National Forest offers very two different forest experiences.
-There is that part of the Ashley that just about everyone has heard of, Flaming Gorge National Recreation Area, with the Flaming Gorge Reservoir's 350 miles of shore, and a wide variety of camping locations, plus the trophy fishing and whitewater experiences of the Green River.
+There is that part of the Ashley that just about everyone has heard of, Flaming Gorge National Recreation Area, with the Flaming Gorge Reservoir's 350 miles of shore, and a wide variety of camping locations, plus the trophy fishing and whitewater experiences on the Green River.
 The less well-known part is tucked into the southern canyons and valleys of the High Uinta Mountain Range and offers the quiet and solitude that can only be found in an undiscovered forest.
-While Flaming Gorge offers spectacular views and unlimited water sports, the recreation and forest experiences found in the Uinta Mountain portion of the Ashley is equal to outdoor experiences found anywhere.
-In other words, the Ashley National Forest a forest for everyone.
+While Flaming Gorge offers spectacular views and unlimited water sports, the recreation and forest experiences found in the Uinta Mountain portion of the Ashley, is equal to outdoor experiences found anywhere.
+In other words, Ashley National Forest is a forest for everyone.

 It is hard to believe, driving along the U.S. Route 40, that there is anything but sagebrush and rolling countryside nearby.
 But to the north the profile of the High Uinta Mountain Range lines the horizon.
-A unique mountain range for Utah, the mountain run east to west and are older than the nearby Wasatch Mountain Range.
+A unique mountain range for Utah, the mountains run east to west and are older than the nearby Wasatch Mountain Range.
 From a distance, the Uinta Mountains are reminiscent of the mountains found in Virginia and Georgia but, just as distance can be deceiving in the West, so are appearances.
 Up close the Uinta Mountains are everything Western range is known for: rugged topography, magnificent lakes, and breathtaking beauty.

 The Flaming Gorge National Recreation Area (NRA) campgrounds are a different story.
 Flaming Gorge NRA has been a popular vacation spot for more than thirty years and many of the Forest Service campgrounds have been around at least that long.
 Know for its geological beauty since Major John Powell past this way and gave the gorge its name, Flaming Gorge welcomes visitors from around the world to hike, bike, camp, and enjoy water play activities that range from fly-fishing on the Green River to water-skiing on the Reservoir.

-There are attractions only a short distance from the Ashley National Forest attract many people who camp in the Forest.
-The Dinosaur National Monument is one and several scenic and interpretative auto tours are others reasons to visit the area.
-The Dinosaur National Monument's Dinosaur's Quarry displays an ancient sandbar with the greatest number of dinosaur fossils have been found in the United States is an easy daytrip from Firefighters campground.
-The auto tour to Josie Morris's Cabin illustrates the dynamic forces of the area and activities of human even before Columbus discovered the Americas.
+Two special features of the Ashley National Forest are what can be found just a short distance from the Forest - Dinosaur National Monument and several scenic and interpretative auto tours.
+A full day trip from Flaming Gorge NRA campgrounds, Dinosaur's Quarry displays an ancient sandbar with the greatest number of dinosaur fossils ever found in the United States.
+This two-story tall rock is a most impressive sight for young and old.
+The auto tour to Josie Morris' Cabin illustrates the dynamic forces of the area and activities of humans even before Columbus discovered the Americas.

 ADDRESSES